sangstar/linalg/README.md

 ## Overview
 The principle object in `linalg` is `Matrix`.
-It is constructed by passing a Python list of uniform length lists, and is saved C-contiguously.
+It is constructed by passing a Python list of uniform length lists, and is stored C-contiguously.

 ```python
 import linalg